Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- The two teams combine to score 42.8 points per game, 0.2 less than the over/under in this contest.
+- The combined points per game average of the two teams, 42.8, is 0.2 points fewer than Sunday's over/under.

-- These two squads surrender a combined 49.7 points per game, 6.7 more than this contest's over/under.
+- This contest's over/under is 6.7 points under the 49.7 these two squads combine to give up per game in 2020.

-- Panthers games this season feature an average total of 45.9 points, a number 2.9 points higher than Sunday's over/under.
+- The Panthers and their opponents have scored an average of 45.9 points per game in 2020, 2.9 more than Sunday's total.

-- The 45.7 PPG average total in Giants games this season is 2.7 points more than this game's over/under.
+- In 2020, games involving the Giants have averaged a total of 45.7 points, 2.7 more than the set over/under in this contest.

 Panthers stats and trends

-- In Carolina's six games this season, it has three wins against the spread.
+- Carolina has three wins against the spread in six games this season.

-- This season, the Panthers have two ATS wins in three games as a favorite of 2.5 points or more.
+- The Panthers have been favored by 3 points or more two times this season and have covered the spread in all of them.

 - Carolina's games this year have hit the over on two of six set point totals (33.3%).

-- This year, the Panthers have turned the ball over 10 times, two more than the Giants' takeaways (8).
+- The Panthers have turned the ball over 10 times this season, two more turnovers than the Giants have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Giants.